 Theatre@First is an all-volunteer community theatre based in Somerville, MA.
 Founded in 2003, we fill a vital niche in the vibrant Davis Square arts scene.
 We draw upon the talents and support of individuals and organizations throughout the community to provide opportunities for our participants and audiences to experience quality live theatre in a variety of local venues.
-For more, see our Press page.

 Click on the show image for more details about each event!

 New at Theatre@First

 Theatre@First is committed to creating anti-racist theatre and community.
 Please visit our new Equity, Diversity, Inclusion, and Anti-Racism Section to explore the work of our Anti-Racist Change Committee (ARCC) and the policies and tools adopted by our Steering Committee to move our theatre community toward that goal.

 Each Theatre@First production begins as someone's dream.
 Starting this year, Theatre@First will be selecting our entire 2022-23 season of mainstage productions through one application and interview process for directors with shows to propose.
 By planning each season as a whole, we look to remove barriers to participation, welcome new directors into our organization more smoothly, and to increase the diversity of both our directing bench and the voices we feature in our work.

 Skill Sharpening Workshop